 - Install Ground Contact Pressure Treated 3rd Top Rail – 2x4x14

 - Install 6′ Western Red Cedar Pickets #2’s and better

 - Install Ground Contact Pressure Treated 2x6x14 Beveled Rot Board

 - 1.5 Bags of Sakrete Per Post Hole

 - 3″ Hot Dipped Galvanized Nails Used For Framing 1 7/8″ Hot Dipped Galvanized Ring Shank Nails Used For Pickets

 Wood / Cedar Fence Life Expectancy

 Cedar is an excellent outdoor wood.
-In most conditions, cedar pickets, rails and wood fences last from 16 to 20 years.
+In most conditions cedar picketed fences should last 15-20 years.